adalbertogc1/decarbonization-roadmap/README.md

 - **End Uses**:

-  - **Heating**: Energy consumed for space heating in a building, typically measured in kWh/m2/year.
+  - **Heating**: Energy consumed for space heating in a building.
-  - **Cooling**: Energy consumed for space cooling, including air conditioning, typically measured in kWh/m2/year.
+  - **Cooling**: Energy consumed for space cooling, including air conditioning.
-  - **Interior Lighting**: Energy used to illuminate the interior spaces of a building, encompassing both general lighting and task lighting, typically measured in kWh/m2/year.
+  - **Interior Lighting**: Energy used to illuminate the interior spaces of a building, encompassing both general lighting and task lighting.
-  - **Exterior Lighting**: Energy used to illuminate exterior areas such as parking lots, walkways, and building facades, typically measured in kWh/m2/year.
+  - **Exterior Lighting**: Energy used to illuminate exterior areas such as parking lots, walkways, and building facades.
-  - **Ventilation**: Energy used for providing outdoor air ventilation to maintain indoor air quality and occupant comfort, typically measured in kWh/m2/year.
+  - **Ventilation**: Energy used for providing outdoor air ventilation to maintain indoor air quality and occupant comfort.
-  - **Water Heating**: Energy used to heat water for various purposes, including domestic hot water, process water, and space heating through hydronic systems, typically measured in kWh/m2/year.
+  - **Water Heating**: Energy used to heat water for various purposes, including domestic hot water, process water, and space heating through hydronic systems.
-  - **Refrigeration**: Energy used for refrigeration systems, encompassing walk-in coolers, refrigerated display cases, and other commercial refrigeration equipment, typically measured in kWh/m2/year.
+  - **Refrigeration**: Energy used for refrigeration systems, encompassing walk-in coolers, refrigerated display cases, and other commercial refrigeration equipment.
-  - **Cooking**: Energy used for cooking appliances in commercial kitchens, such as ovens, stoves, grills, fryers, and other cooking equipment, typically measured in kWh/m2/year.
+  - **Cooking**: Energy used for cooking appliances in commercial kitchens, such as ovens, stoves, grills, fryers, and other cooking equipment.
-  - **Plug Loads**: Energy used by miscellaneous electrical equipment like computers, printers, copiers, kitchen appliances, and other plug-in devices, typically measured in kWh/m2/year.
+  - **Plug Loads**: Energy used by miscellaneous electrical equipment like computers, printers, copiers, kitchen appliances, and other plug-in devices.
-  - **Process Loads**: Energy used for specific processes or equipment within a building, such as industrial machinery, manufacturing processes, or specialized equipment, typically measured in kWh/m2/year.
+  - **Process Loads**: Energy used for specific processes or equipment within a building, such as industrial machinery, manufacturing processes, or specialized equipment.

   For each end-use, provide the following: